-It’s time to start thinking about the college application process.
+Junior year is the time to start thinking about the college application process.
 Where do you begin?
 By making a college list.
-You’ll want to draft your college list by spring break, and complete this list by the start of summer so you can focus on applications, essays, and supplements.
+You’ll want to draft your college list by spring break and finalize it by the start of summer so you can focus on applications, essays, and supplements.

 Begin by reflecting on what you want in a college: not what your parents want, not what your friends want, what you want.

-Start with our worksheet: the Personal College Inventory—What’s Important to You?
-Take some time and thoughtfully and honestly fill it out.
-It will walk you through the most important questions you should be asking yourself before you begin the college search.
+If you need some help, start with our worksheet: the Personal College Inventory—What’s Important to You?
+Take some time to thoughtfully and honestly fill it out.
+It will walk you through the most important questions you should consider before you begin your college search.

-After you do the Personal College Inventory, it’s time to look for specific schools.
-Our Resource Guide for Researching Schools will give you a list of recommended resources.
-We think these are the easiest to use.
+With your ranked list of preferences, you’re ready to look for specific schools.
+Our Resource Guide for Researching Schools will give you a list of easy resources you can use.

 Now that you’ve got a few basic resources at your disposal, there are a few steps you can follow:

-- Step 1: Read over your Personal College Inventory worksheet and make any necessary changes.
+- Step 1: Read over your Personal College Inventory worksheet and make sure it represents your wants and needs.

 - Step 2: Gather your GPA and SAT or ACT scores.
 If you don’t know your GPA, contact your guidance office.

-- Step 3: Use our GPA vs. SAT/ACT Score Chart to figure out the level of selectivity of the schools you should look it.
+- Step 3: Figure out what kinds of schools you may qualify for using our GPA vs. SAT/ACT Score Chart..
 This guide is approximate, but it can help you get started.
 (Note that this chart is based on the old SAT, not the new SAT.
 It’s too soon to tell how the new scores measure up.
 If you have questions about this, reach out to us and we can help you through it.)

 - Step 4: Use our resource The Top Questions to Answer When Researching a School for ideas about questions to ask when researching particular colleges.